Javid1e/full_frontend_nextjs_nextui_template/README.md

 # Full Frontend Next.js Next UI Template

-This repository serves as a template for developing frontend applications using Next.js and Next UI.
+This repository serves as a template for developing frontend applications using Next.js and Shaadcn.
 It provides a foundation for building modern and responsive user interfaces.

 ## Table of Contents